 The requirements of IFRS 12 relate to disclosures only and are applicable for the first annual period after adoption.
 IFRS 12 does not require the disclosures to be included for any period presented that precedes the first annual period for which IFRS 12 is applied.
-Accordingly, additional disclosures about interest in other entities have been included in the Company's six-month period ended financial statements for the six-month period ended December 31, 2013.
+Accordingly, additional disclosures about interest in other entities have been included in the Company's nine-month period ended financial statements for the Period.